top of page

 'Should you be having a cigarette?'

 'No. But that’s the thing.
 I know he means well.
-But after what I’ve been through… it just feels like too much sometimes.
-Like I keep waiting for the ball to drop.
-And him working from home?
-It’s just... constant.'
+But after what we've been through…' I trail off, pick at a strawberry.
+'It just feels too much sometimes.
+Like I keep waiting for him to drop some ball.

 'Jaysus, Mary and Joseph,' she exclaims in that Donegal accent I love.
 'Do you know how many women would kill for their husbands to pick up their fecking clothes or make themselves their own coffee, never mind make you a coffee?
 Who's he suppose to fuss over anyway?
 The last I checked, you're the one who's unwell.'